 You might also discover pay disparities in your organization between workers with university degrees and STARs with similar skills.
 Implementing skills-based pay can help close that gap.

-Implementing competency-based pay requires you to first identify valuable skills and rethink how you value qualifications.
+Implementing skill based pay requires you to first identify valuable skills and rethink how you value qualifications.
 For example, you need to know which certifications and competencies are equivalent to a degree before you can determine the pay of two individuals in the same position who have different qualifications.

 Putting a value on skills also helps you determine which are most valuable to your organization and, therefore, eligible for higher compensation.